Package 'spatstat.univar'

 unnormdensity extension of density.default allowing weights to be negative or zero.

-densityAdaptiveKernel adaptive (variable-bandwidth) kernel estimate
+densityAdaptiveKernel adaptive (variable-bandwidth) kernel estimation (generic)

 bw.abram.default calculate data-dependent bandwidths using Abramson rule